ksashok/Text-Classifier/README.md

 # Text-Classifier
-ADA Assignment - Classifying News Articles
+Classifying News Articles with SVM.
+Using SVD for feature reduction.

 ## wrangling.ipynb
 Python program to read the 2 datasets and combine them.
 Output would be a csv file "data_final.csv"